-The Panasonic Lumix LX100 II is an advanced fixed-lens compact with a Four Thirds sensor.
+The Panasonic Lumix LX100 II is a compact for enthusiasts with a larger-than-average Four Thirds sensor, built-in viewfinder, bright zoom lens and loads of manual controls.
 Announced in August 2018, it joins the four year old LX100 in the Lumix range which remains on sale.

 The screen annoyingly remains fixed which will frustrate vloggers or anyone shooting at high or low angles, but it is now at least touch-sensitive which in turn allows it to support Panasonic’s latest 4K Photo modes including Post Focus and Focus Stacking; Panasonic’s also boosted the resolution of the panel to 1240k dots.
 The LX100 II also supports the auto marking, sequence composition and bulk saving modes introduced on the Lumix GX9, and additionally benefits from the latest picture styles including L Monochrome and L Monochrome D, as well as Grain Effects and new focus and aperture bracketing options.